-When it comes to location, the highest average paycheck ($75K per year) can be spotted in Houston, Texas; Denver, Colo. (about $66K), Mccall, Idaho (around $65K), and Tacoma, Wash. (approximately $64K) are the next top-paying cities.
-Wichita, Kan. is near the bottom for pay at $45K.
-By state, Texas offers the highest pay at $68K annually.
+When it comes to location, the highest average paycheck (around $75K annually) can be spotted in Houston, Texas; Denver, Colo. ($66K), Mccall, Idaho (about $65K), and Tacoma, Wash. ($64K) are the next top-paying cities.
+Approaching the lower end of the pay scale (at approximately $47K) is Wichita, Kan.
+By state, Texas offers the highest pay at $68K per year.

 Years of Experience